-where Y is the stock price, α is the constant, $\beta 1$ and $\beta 2$ are regression coefficients, X1 is NPM, X2 is PBV, and ε \varepsilon\varepsi the coefficient of determination (R2) to measure the proportion of variance in stock prices explained by the two variables.
+where Y is the stock price, $\alpha$ is the constant, $\beta 1$ and $\beta 2$ are regression coefficients, X1 is NPM, X2 is PBV, and $\epsilon$ \varepsilon\varepsi

+Finally, hypothesis testing is conducted using the t-test to assess the partial influence of each independent variable, the F-test to evaluate the simultaneous effect of NPM and PBV, and the coefficient of determination (R) to measure the proportion of variance in stock prices explained by the two variables.
 All statistical analyses are processed using SPSS version 26.

-Finally, hypothesis testing is conducted using the t-test to assess the partial influence of each independent variable, the F-test to evaluate the simultaneous effect of NPM and PBV, and